BenDavies1218/Python/workbook/WorkBook.md

 ## _Question 9_
   - #### Type Coercion
     - Type Coercion occurs when the programming langauge executes a block of code and the data changes from one type to another type of data.
-Example a string variable of "2" changes to a integer variable of 2. notice its written in javascript.
+Example a string variable of "2" changes to a integer variable of 2.
       ```
-      var x = "2";
+      let x = "2";
-      var result = x + 2;
+      let y = 2;
-      console.log(result);
+      console.log(x + y);
       ```
   - #### Type Conversion
     - Type Conversion is the manual conversion of a data type by a programmer, example a string variable of 8 changes to an integer of 8.